The application for the Flinn Foundation Seed Grants to Promote Translational Research Program is due at 5 p.m. Monday, Oct. 2, 2023.

-The 2023 awardees will each receive a $100,000 grant over 18 months, plus programmatic benefits.
+The awardees in this next cycle of funding will each receive a $100,000 grant over 18 months, plus programmatic benefits.
 At the end of the grant period, up to two of the most successful projects may receive up to an additional $100,000 over the following year.

 Each supported team will use the 18-month grant period to de-risk its product/process, refine its design, and/or acquire key validation data and stakeholder feedback—and secure, or have a well-defined plan to secure, new sources of funding to advance toward positive patient impact.